dnoegel/lazy-subscriber/Readme.md

 # How to use
 ## Install
-If you want to use composer for this dependency, just run `composer install dnoegel/lazy-subscriber`.
+If you want to use composer for this dependency, just run `composer require dnoegel/lazy-subscriber`.

 ## The Subscriber
 ```php